felippeduran/asteroids/README.md

 For gameplay visuals, a similar setup as for the rest of the code was done, where code for visuals were kept completely unreferenced by the simulation code.
 The exception here was that the presentation layer was bypassed.
 In practice, having this additional layer hinders development speed, and might not be worth the effort (see `ICameraGroup` and `IInputProvider` flows as two different examples).

+In order to create smooth transitions when looping objects through the world in a simple manner, a setup with five cameras was used: center, top, bottom, left and right.

 #### Gameplay Simulation